How to Embed Matters: Evaluation of EO Embedding Design Choices: Final-Layer Embeddings: Full Per-Task Results

 \section{Final-Layer Embeddings: Full Per-Task Results}

-\textbf{Overview.} This section provides the complete per-task $R^2$ results for all evaluated GeoFM backbones (final layer embedding), self-supervised objectives, and pooling strategies: Table~\ref{tab:acc_mean} reports mean pooling results for SSL4EO pretrained GeoFMs, similarly Table~\ref{tab:acc_max} reports max and Table~\ref{tab:acc_min} reports min pooling.
+\textbf{Overview.} This section provides the complete per-task $R^2$ results for all evaluated GeoFM backbones (final-layer embedding), self-supervised objectives, and pooling strategies: Table~\ref{tab:acc_mean} reports mean pooling results for SSL4EO pretrained GeoFMs, and similarly Table~\ref{tab:acc_max} and Table~\ref{tab:acc_min} report max and min pooling, respectively.
 Methods are sorted by average performance (Avg.) to make consistent cross-task trends explicit and to complement the Q-score–based radar plot shown in the main paper.
 Additionally, in Table~\ref{tab:acc_terramind_small} all pooling method results for TerraMind-Small are reported.

 \textbf{$R^2$ radar plots.} Figures~\ref{fig:app:radar_method_r2} and~\ref{fig:app:radar_pooling_r2} replicate the main-paper radar plots using raw $R^2$ instead of Q-score.
 The qualitative trends remain consistent: model families and pooling strategies that rank highly under Q-score also exhibit strong mean predictive performance, confirming that Q-score primarily sharpens separation rather than altering relative rankings.
 Across both ResNet and ViT backbones, SSL objectives exhibit task-dependent strengths, consistent with the patterns discussed in Section~\ref{main:ssl}.
 No single objective dominates across all tasks, reinforcing the importance of task-aware embedding selection in embedding-centric workflows.